 How Do You Choose Images for a Vision Board?

-The 3-second test: Hold an image in front of you.
-Within 3 seconds, do you feel something physical — a tightening in your chest, a smile pulling at your face, goosebumps, a catch in your breath?
+✨ Key Insight: Use the 3-second test.
+Hold an image in front of you.
+Within 3 seconds, do you feel something physical — a tightening in your chest, a smile pulling at your face, goosebumps?
 If yes, it belongs on your board.
-If you feel nothing after 3 seconds, discard it no matter how pretty it is.
+If nothing after 3 seconds, discard it.

 - Magazines — Flip through quickly.
 Rip out anything that hits you.
 Don't overthink it during the collection phase.
 You'll curate later.